 The brachial plexus is a network of nerves that run from the cervical spine to the muscles of the upper limb.
-Brachial Plexus Birth Palsy (BPBP) refers to an injury to these nerves during childbirth.
+Brachial plexus birth injury refers to an injury to these nerves during childbirth.

-The natural history of brachial plexus birth palsy remains unknown, in part due to a lack of information on patients evaluated from birth to adulthood.
-Based on what’s currently known about BPBP, it’s generally accepted that microsurgery benefits infants:
+The natural history of brachial plexus birth injury remains unknown, in part due to a lack of information on patients evaluated from birth to adulthood.
+Based on what’s currently known about brachial plexus birth injury, it’s generally accepted that microsurgery benefits infants:

 - with severe avulsion (a tear of the nerve at the spinal cord) injuries by 3 to 6 months of age

 However, there’s significant controversy regarding the ideal timing for microsurgery whose long-term outcomes are unknown.
-The Brachial Plexus Program’s long-term TOBI (Treatment and Outcomes of Brachial Plexus Injury) study of BPBP treatment is an international effort that includes centers from North America, Europe and Australia.
+The Brachial Plexus Program’s long-term TOBI (Treatment and Outcomes of Brachial Plexus Injury) study of brachial plexus birth injury treatment is an international effort that includes centers from North America, Europe, and Australia.

 The primary goal of this multi-center study is to determine the optimal age for microsurgical repair in infants with brachial plexus birth palsy and persistent upper extremity weakness.
 We’ll also compare the results of early microsurgery to those of secondary reconstructive surgery.